 There is more to the enlightening city of Sedona than spiraling energy pockets and spiritual healing.
-It offers incredible hiking with serene views, a range of delicious food, and shops full of sparkling crystals and hand-made, local art.
-Sedona is relaxation in its purest form.
+It offers incredible hiking with amazing views, a range of delicious food, and shops full of sparkling crystals and hand-made, local art.

-What to Do in Sedona, Arizona
+The Best Things to Do in Sedona, Arizona

 Yoga in the Red Rocks

 The best way to start your morning is with Vortex Yoga Hiking in Sedona.
 Set the tone and your intention of the guided experience at Bell Rock, one of the vortex sites.
-You’ll continue towards the nearby Baby Bell rock for an easy hike up to the top to begin your yoga practice.
+You’ll continue towards the nearby Baby Bell Rock for an easy hike up to the top to begin your yoga practice.

-Sedona Hiking Trails
+Hike Sedona Trails

 So many red rocks.
 So many hiking trails.
 A trip to Sedona is not complete without accomplishing one, or many, of the surreal hikes.
 There are tons to choose from, ranging from easy to moderate to difficult, and all are worth the time and energy.
 The views are impeccable, you’re immersed in Sedona energy, and it’s near impossible to accomplish one and not be ready for the next.